ashwinivairalkar/paig/paig-server/backend/paig/README.md

  >     dos2unix build_ui.sh
  >     cd ..
  > ```
- >Once the script is converted, open PowerShell or Command Prompt, navigate to the script directory, and run the build with the following command
+ >Once the script is converted, open PowerShell or Command Prompt, navigate to the script directory, and run the build with the following command:
+ > ```bash
  >      cd scripts
  >     bash ./build_ui.sh
  >     cd ..